LouiseChisholm/llc/_posts/design/2019-09-18-institutional-support-for-rse.md

 ---
 layout: page
-title:  "Header With Logo Only"
+title:  "Institutional Support for RSEs"
-subheadline:  "Institutional Support for RSEs"
+subheadline:  "Career Pathways"
 teaser: "Panel discussion focused on supporting RSEs at the Science and Engineering South universities and across the UK"
 categories:
     - Career Pathways